 When the WHO declared that Covid-19 no longer represented a "global health emergency" they also warned that "the worst thing any country can do now is to use this news as a reason to let down its guard, to dismantle the systems it has built, or to send the message to its people that Covid-19 is nothing to worry about" (Dr Tedros Adhanom Ghebreyesus, 4th May 2023).
 The future of crises is uncertain but the world can plan for uncertainty by building capacity for developing appropriate solutions and ensuring countries and institutions work together to share diverse perspectives and develop solutions based on mutual learning and knowledge (Grant et al., 2023).
-Effective public health responses rest on a foundation of 'preparedness', which tends to be organised as a cycle of continuous activities rather than having a beginning and end point per se as recovery and preparedness happens as a crisis ends (UNICEF Regional Office for the Middle East and North Africa (2023).
+Effective public health responses rest on a foundation of 'preparedness', which tends to be organised as a cycle of continuous activities rather than having a beginning and end point per se as recovery and preparedness happens as a crisis ends (A Behavioural Playbook for Public Health Responses | UNICEF Middle East and North Africa, n.d.).